igaurab/dotfiles/README.md

 > The necessary fonts are located on .fonts folder.
 Copy the fonts to ~/.fonts If the installed fonts doesn't show up on the preferences of your terminal.
 You will have to install `Gnome Tweaks` and setup the system wise fonts.
-The font I have used is `Fura Code Mono Medium"
+The font I have used is `Fura Code Mono Medium`

 # Final Screenshot
 <div style="text-align: center"><table><tr>